sahinyurek/docs/docs/administration/organization/apply-filters-to-organization.md

-# Apply Filters to Organization
+# Apply Filters to Organizations List

 In this section, you can find information about applying filters to the organization.